 The final major structural influence theory, control theory, emphasizes influences outside the self as the primary cause for deviating to drug use and/or abuse.
 Control theory places importance on positive socialization.
 Socialization is the process by which individuals learn to internalize the attitudes, values, and behaviors needed to become participating members of conventional society.
 Generally, control theorists believe that human beings can easily become deviant if left without the social controls provided by family, social groups, and organizations.
 Thus, control theory theorists emphasize the necessity of maintaining bonds to family, school, peer groups, and other social, political, and religious organizations (Liska and Messner 1999; Thio 2010).
 In the 1950s and 1960s, criminologist Walter C. Reckless (1961; Liska and Messner 1999; Siegel and Senna 1994) developed the containment theory.
-According to control theory theory that emphasizes when people are left without bonds to other groups (peers, family, social groups), they generally have a tendency to deviate from upheld values and attitudes socialization the growth and development process responsible for learning how to become a responsible, functioning human being this theory, the socialization process results in the creation of strong or weak internal and external control systems.
+According to this theory, the socialization process results in the creation of strong or weak internal and external control systems.
 The degree of self-control, high or low frustration tolerance, positive or negative self-perception, successful or unsuccessful goal achievement, and either resistance or adherence to deviant behavior determine internal control.
-Environmental pressures, such as social conditions, may limit the accomplishment of goalstriving behavior; such conditions include poverty, minority group status, inferior education, and lack of employment.
+Environmental pressures, such as social conditions, may limit the accomplishment of goal-striving behavior; such conditions include poverty, minority group status, inferior education, and lack of employment.